Slimbook-Team/slimbookbattery/src/tranlations/README.md

 1. Edit .po files in the language folder.
 2. Upload the new folder to this repository route.

-(We will compile them to .mo, although you can try to do it by executing 'bash compila_mo.sh' inside the locale folder)
+(We will compile them to .mo, although you can try to do it by executing 'bash compila_mo.sh' inside the tranlations folder)